The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 Stephanie says she and her team left the hearing in good spirits, confident that Judge Roberts would let the case proceed to a jury trial.
 Later that day, in fact, Roberts signed an order tentatively scheduling the trial for early December, court records show.

 The next day, July 26, Stephanie and Julian flew to Illinois to visit Richard.
-Shortly after their arrival, she was shocked to hear from her lawyers that Roberts had just signed an order granting Barry’s motion for summary judgment.
+Shortly after their arrival, she was shocked to hear from her lawyers that Roberts had just signed a one-paragraph order granting Barry’s motion for summary judgment.
 Stephanie lacked the legal “standing” to pursue her suit, Roberts wrote, without elaboration.